ten-protocol/go-ten/design/Upgrade_Design.md

 # Obscuro Upgrades

 This design covers the operational aspects of upgrading Obscuro.
-The mechanism by which the community validates an upgrade is covered in the [Whitelisting an upgrade](./Upgrading_on_pos.md) document.
+The mechanism by which the community validates an upgrade is covered in the [Obscuro source of truth](./Source_of_truth.md) document.

 We'll start by identifying the types of scenarios that will require a software upgrade, and next, we'll propose the procedures and the technical changes required to achieve them.